tianchenji/tianchenji.github.io/_pages/about.md

 My current research focuses on the intersection of robotics and machine learning.
 My lifelong goal is to bring research ideas in papers to technology in daily life.

 Research interests:
-- Robot Perception
+- Machine Perception
 - Sensor Fusion
+- Machine Learning
 - Motion Tracking
-- Machine Learning
 - Safe Autonomy

 News